zaracama/zaracama/README.md

 - o> Currently learning Web Development by Self.
 - o> Personal website You can reach me at [cucigudang576@gmail.com ](https://www.linkedin.com/in/fauzan-irwanto/)
 - o> I’m currently open for an Intern or a new job opportunity.
-- o> Fun fact, I'm a fan of Manhua "Dice" 🎲 and the anime Captain Tsubasa⚽.
+- o> Fun fact, I'm a fan of Manhwa "Dice" 🎲 and the anime Captain Tsubasa⚽.

 <br><br>